-- The SCADA software has been installed and tested and has been placed in production mode. - A Field SCADA Endurance Test and Office SCADA Availability and Reliability test is in progress and should be completed in early November 2024.
-Final acceptance of the SCADA contract will be established following the successful completion of those tests.
+- The SCADA software has been installed and tested and has been placed in production mode. - A Field SCADA Endurance Test and Office SCADA Availability and Reliability test have been successfully completed.
+Final acceptance of the SCADA contract will be established following the review and acceptance of the test reports.